-BHA will use (a) one waiting list for the tenant-based voucher program and (b) one wait list for the project-based voucher programs subdivided by (i) senior, over 62-years of age (ii) emancipated youth, (iii)HOPWA and (iv) families qualifying for 3 or 4 bedroom units.
+BHA will use (a) one waiting list for the tenant-based voucher program and , (b) one wait list for the project-based voucher programs subdivided by (i) senior, over 62-years of age (ii) emancipated youth, (iii)HOPWA and (iv) one wait list created from applications received from a restricted wait list opening for families qualifying for 3 or 4 bedroom units; as well as a general Project-based waitlist for all household types.
 BHA will give applicants from the tenant based wait list and existing tenant based voucher holders who are not appropriately housed an opportunity to be considered for PB units after exhausting the PB wait list.
-If all of these options are exhausted, BHA either will consider households on the Section 8 tenant based wait list, open up the Project-based waitlist and/or allow, after written request, properties to self-refer applicants for project based units.
+If all of these options are exhausted, BHA either will consider households on the Section 8 tenant based wait list, will open up the Project-based waitlist and/or allow, after written request, properties to self-refer applicants for project based units.